maxalbert/pyproject_cookiecutter/README.md

    This will then create the project skeleton based on the provided values.

-   It will also run some automated tasks which do the following:
+   It will also run some automated tasks which perform the following steps (see `hooks/post_gen_project.sh`).
      - Put the project under version control.
      - Install project dependencies (in a new poetry virtual environment).
+     - Install a git pre-commit hook for code formatting with `black`
      - Initialise version management with versioneer.
+     - Create an SSH deploy key pair (for automated deployment of the docs during CI builds).
-     - Tag the project git repo with the initial version number (as previously provided via the parameter values).
+     - Tag the project git repo with the initial version number.

 2. Check the generated files and tweak the contents as needed.